GRASSROOTS LAWN SERVICE

 When We Implement Weed Control

 We do weed control during every treatment application we do.
-We have a special cold weather weed control geared for our first treatment application.
-Weed control is our only liquid application.
+We have a special cold weather weed killer geared for our first treatment application.
+This weed prevention is our only liquid application.
 It helps control a variety of weeds such as dandelions, clover, etc. It is important to remember that the weed control only kills the weeds it touches and weeds do emerge throughout the year.
 But once a lawn has been treated with weed control for a season, the weeds are usually under control and not as annoying.

 Insecticide, Grub Control, and Prevention